Changgang-Zheng/Reward-reinforced-Generative-Adversarial-Network/README.md

 - Visualization scripts include standard post-processing (e.g., smoothing) intended solely to aid qualitative interpretation of trends
 - The project represents an exploratory learning effort, highlighting the importance of rigorous baseline implementation and fair comparison in later-stage research

 This repository is preserved as an archival snapshot for transparency and historical reference.
-It is not actively maintained, and the included baseline implementations reflect the practices at the time of the study rather than current benchmark standards.
+It is not actively maintained, and the included implementations reflect the practices at the time of the study rather than current standards.